HEIG-AndreCosta/cnm/lab01_session01_matrix_multiplication/report/report.md

 In this case, to calculate the tile size, we can use the square root of the number of elements in the matrix.
 $$ {MatrixSize} = \sqrt{16384} = 128 $$3

 the size of a Matrix must be maximum of $128 \times 128$ elements each to optimize the cache memory behavior.

 Now that we know the size of the tile, we can compute a matrix and compare the time taken to execute the algorithm with the tile size of `128` and without tiling.

 ## 9. Conclusion

+The best optimization is to have two matrixes with one in `row-major` order and the other in `column-major` order.

+With this layout, the algorithm can access the memory in a linear way, which is the best way to use the cache memory.

 ## 10. Ref

 - ChatGPT for the help to make the `perf.py` script